okfn/opendataeditor/README.md

 # Frictionless Application

-Visual application to describe, extract, validate, and transform tabular data.
+Data management application for Browser and Desktop that provides functionality to describe, extract, validate, and transform tabular data